shiveshc/CRF_Cell_ID/Readme.md

  data file		.mat data file that will be used as input in next step
 ```

 For us, `image2` is the image channel in which cell identities are to be predicted thus our first argument.
-Further we are not going to use any manual detection
+Further we are not going to use any manual detection, there we run
 ```
 preprocess_data('sample_run\sample_data1',...
 	'data_annotation_sample_data1',...